turingschool/front-end-curriculum/lessons/websockets.md

 * **Streaming:** In HTTP version 1.1 (which we still use today), there is an additional header you can add to your request called `Connection: Keep-Alive`.
 This will open up an indefinite connection between the client and the server, which is close to what we want!
 It's like long-polling, but the server never signals to the client that the response is complete, thereby leaving the connection open.
 In the end, you are still using the HTTP protocol to send information.
 So all of the header information is still sent with each message, which can be kilobytes in size.

-[This article](http://websocket.org/quantum.html) has a good explanation of log-polling vs. streaming vs. WebSockets.
+[This article](http://websocket.org/quantum.html) has a good explanation of long-polling vs. streaming vs. WebSockets.
 At the end of the day, anything using the HTTP request/response cycle is always going to be [half-duplex](https://en.wikipedia.org/wiki/Duplex_(telecommunications)), or one-way communication only.
 Think of a two-way radio where only one person at a time can talk.

 ## WebSockets!